ViT-TTS: Visual Text-to-Speech with Scalable Diffusion Transformer: Conclusion

 \section{Conclusion}

 In this paper, we proposed ViT-TTS, the first visual text-to-speech synthesis model that aimed to convert written text and target environmental images into audio that matches the target environment.
-ViT-TTS complemented the phoneme sequence with the visual information to generate high-perceived audio, opening up new avenues for practical applications of AR and VR, as it allows for a more immersive and realistic audio experience.
-To mitigate the data scarcity for training visual TTS tasks and model visual acoustic information, we 1) introduced a self-supervised learning framework to enhance both the visual-text encoder and denoiser decoder; 2) leveraged the diffusion transformer scalable in terms of parameters and capacity to learn visual scene information.
+To mitigate the data scarcity for training visual TTS tasks and model visual acoustic information, we 1) introduced a self-supervised learning framework to enhance both the visual-text encoder and denoiser decoder; 2) leveraged the diffusion transformer scalable in terms of parameters and capacity to improve performance.

-Experimental results demonstrate that ViT-TTS achieved new state-of-the-art results, outperforming cascaded systems and other baselines regardless of the visibility of the scene.
-With low-resource data (1h, 2h, 5h), ViT-TTS achieves comparative results with rich-resource baselines.
+Experimental results demonstrated that ViT-TTS achieved new state-of-the-art results and performed comparably to rich-resource baselines even with limited data.
 To this end, ViT-TTS provided a solid foundation for future visual text-to-speech studies, and we envision that our approach will have far-reaching impacts on the fields of AR and VR.